Kh4n/url-shortener-unity/README.md

 I believe that given typical url shortening usage is in a burst: a user creates a shortened link, shares it, and it gets used a bunch of times.
 After a while, the link dies out and is either never used or only occasionally.
 For this sort of usage, this setup may be good enough.

-However, if the overseas usage is very high, you can duplicate the main server there, add some cache servers, and have them communicate with each other to sync the new urls.
+However, if the overseas usage is very high, you can duplicate the main server there, add some cache servers, and have the main servers communicate with each other to sync the new urls.
 This is expensive, but is indeed the most robust way to handle very high load.

 ## Implementation details
 For my implementation I used: